16 September 2024

 All this focus on saving from wrath, sin and death is warranted, yet it is only one side of the story--and the less important part.
 God's desire is to save us from death and hell, but He desires to save us for His glorious purposes, so we can share a relationship with the living God today.
 God is not like a hoarder who loads a truck to save potentially valuable or useful stuff from ending up at the tip and packs his garage and house full.
 He is not content to gather up souls off the scrap heap to save us from hell and then stuff us into an empty space in the closet or attic without further interactions.
 He gives us a seat at His table for fellowship; He spends time speaking with us and listens to our concerns.
 God gives us spiritual gifts with the filling of the Holy Spirit and makes us stewards of His kingdom.
 He adopts us, not to keep us from going into a home for orphans, but because He has chosen us as His beloved children to dwell in us and we in Him by faith.
 God has saved us to do good works He has ordained for us to do (Eph.
 2:8-10).

 Are you more concerned about people being saved from hell forever or that they be saved for a relationship with God today?
 For as much as we care about people, shouldn't we love God enough to want people saved for His sake--since that is why He sent His Son Jesus to die and atone for sinners?
-We want to see people saved when God wants people saved for His good and glorious purposes that include them, including a personal relationship with them where He puts in all the work to reach out, to speak, listen, never forgets them, delights to do things together and remains faithful forever.
+We want to see people saved when God wants people saved for His good and glorious purposes that include them.
+He desires a personal relationship with us where He puts in all the work to reach out, to speak, listen, never forgets us, delights to do things together and remains faithful forever--and that we would freely love Him and others as He loves us.

 15 September 2024